WQOF: WWDC

 On January 26, 1950, the Federal Communications Commission (FCC) approved the sale of WWDC (1450 AM) by Capital Broadcasting, which had just bought WOL from Cowles Broadcasting, to Peoples Broadcasting Corporation, an affiliate of the local People's Drug Stores, and announced the two stations would be swapping call letters.
 The change took place February 20, 1950.
 WOL lost its Mutual affiliation in the process to WEAM in Arlington, Virginia.
 This swap moved the WWDC call letters to 1260 AM for the rest of the century.

 During the 1960s, radio personalities such as Jimmy Dean and Fred Fiske had programs on this station.
 The format was middle-of-the-road.
 WWDC staked out a place in radio and music history by being the first American radio station to play a Beatles song when it aired "I Want to Hold Your Hand" in December 1963.

 During the 1970s, WWDC was a moderately popular top 40 station.
 In 1981, the station began to simulcast of the morning and afternoon drive shows on sister FM rock station WWDC-FM ("DC101"), with separate shows and the same music format during other dayparts.
 In 1984, it broke off the simulcast completely and became an adult standards station.
-WWDC changed its call letters to WGAY in 1999, following the discontinuation of the long-time beautiful music format on 99.5 WGAY-FM.
-(That station became WJMO-FM and then WIHT).
+WWDC changed its call letters to WGAY in 1999, following the discontinuation of the long-time beautiful music format on WGAY-FM 99.5; that station became WJMO-FM and then WIHT.